spanichella/ADSORB-tool/README.md

 #### Get started with the *"Machine-Learning-classifier"* component of Requirement-Collector
 Please clone this repository and copy the content of the folder **"Requirements-Collector"** a local folder of your choice.
 Inside this folder you find the *"Machine-Learning-classifier"* folder, containing all required executable files for enabling the automated classification of requirements  specification  from Requirement meetings transcripts and  user  feedback  in for of user reviews.
+Example of data are provided to experiment with the automated classification of Audio Transcripts of Requirement meetings as well as the automated classification of user reviews feedback.

 >The command line tool uses the following open-source R libraries:
-> >
+> >  tm, stringr, stopwords, slam, snakecase, data.table, XML, dplyr

 Thus, as **pre-requisities it is required to verify that** under the R environment, following R code does not generate errors, and all required packages are installed:
 ```